tlux/delx/README.md

 docs of the `Delx.Delegator` behavior.

-Note that the configuration is only applied at compile time, so you are unable to stub or replace the delegator module at runtime.
+Note that the configuration is only applied at compile time, so you are unable to mock or replace the delegator module at runtime.